BillHertzing/BlazorExamples/Demos/Demo03/Server/ReadMe.md

-# ReadMe for Demo03 ConsoleApp
+# Server ReadMe Demo03

-Documentation for the ConsoleApp used in Demo03 can be found here: [Demo03 ConsoleApp Documentation](Documentation/Details.html)
+Documentation for the Server used in Demo03 can be found here: [Demo03 Server Documentation](Documentation/Details.html)